sethforprivacy/sethforprivacy.com/content/guides/run-a-monero-node.md

 Hopefully this guide simplified the process of setting up a remote node on a VPS, and many more similar guides should be popping up shortly.

-I used the commands and info in this guide to kick off a few new remote nodes on Linode and Hetzner, feel free to utilize them for wallet sync, add them as priority peers, etc:
+I used the commands and info in this guide to kick off a new remote node on Hetzner, feel free to utilize it for wallet sync, add it as a priority peer, etc:

-`node-1.sethsimmons.me:18089` (high-performance node on Hetzner in Frankfurt, Germany) `node-2.sethsimmons.me:18089` (high-performance node on Hetzner in Frankfurt, Germany) `node-3.sethsimmons.me:18089` (high-performance node on Hetzner in Helsinki, Finland)
+`node-1.sethsimmons.me:18089` (high-performance node on Hetzner in Frankfurt, Germany)

-Also available as Tor HiddenServices at:
+Also available as a Tor HiddenService at:

 `rbpgdckle3h3vi4wwwrh75usqtoc5r3alohy7yyx57isynvay63nacyd.onion:18089`
-`slvb7iuq6rwj4gjbbfwile5piamhnllwk3s5vqccn2hqvz2nmrkvpiid.onion:18089`
-`wq7o3snkc65onqc3rjdoynnsve2z22aqs3gixdtaaayx4qhgbz74auqd.onion:18089`

 Please reach out via [Twitter, Matrix, or email]({{< ref "/content/about.md#how-to-contact-me" >}}) if you have any questions, think a step needs clarification, or need further help getting up and running.